mrFlick72/sleuth-spike/README.md

 # sleuth-spike
 Spike on Spring Cloud Sleuth

-In this repo I give an example of how use the Spring Cloud Sleuth capabilities for log aggregation and how visualize those data on kibana.
+In this repo I give an example of how use the Spring Cloud Sleuth capabilities for log aggregation and how visualize these data on Kibana.
 In a monolithic application the log and service call tracing is a relative simple problem to solve, all service flow is implemented on the same system.
 However in a distributed system we may need, during trouble shutting, follow log of different application that cooperate in the system.
 A typical pattern involve a correlation id in the log messages and use this correlation id in order to